format_list_bulleted Topic Overview

 • Approvers have the responsibility to examine transactions to ensure that charges are appropriate and comply with university policies.

-• Transactions submitted in the Expense Requests system are reviewed for authorization by designated "approvers," usually a department or other representative with authority to approve charges to the appropriate PTAE.
+• Transactions submitted in the Expense Requests System are reviewed for authorization by designated "approvers" with authority to approve charges to the PTAE utilized.

 • Expenses are payable only when all required approvals, including any required approval from government agencies or other project sponsors, are obtained.

-• Employees may not authorize travel or approve expense payments for themselves or for a person to whom they report directly or indirectly.
+• Employees may not authorize travel or approve expenses for themselves or for a person to whom they report directly or indirectly.

 • Some transactions for specific senior executives require independent review.
 For more details, see Independent Review of Senior Executive Expenses in Authority to Approve Financial Transactions.